 When to Visit

 When traveling on public transportation, visitors should be ready to give seats up for elderly passengers.
-If invited into someone’s home, it’s customary to bring a small gift (flowers are good) and it is expected that shoes will be removed at the door.
+If invited into someone’s home, it’s customary to bring a small gift (flowers are good) and it is expected that shoes will be removed at the door – you may even be given a pair of guest slippers!

 What the Locals Know